Robust Aluminum Nitride Passivation of Silicon Carbide with Near-Surface Quantum Emitters for Quantum Computing and Sensing Applications: Author Information

-\textbf{Author Contributions:} P.D. conceived and directed the study.
-C.A.S.N. and P.D. performed the calculations.
-P.D. wrote the final manuscript with inputs from the first draft written by C.A.S.N.
-Both authors proof-read and reviewed the final revision of the manuscript.
+\textbf{Author Contributions}\\ PD conceived and directed the study.
+CASN and PD performed the DFT-based calculations.
+SKN calculated the defect formation energies with supercell-size corrections.
+PD wrote the final manuscript with inputs from CASN and SKN.
+All authors proof-read and reviewed the final revision of the manuscript.